 Build a modern customer service system with the HubSpot Service Hub

 Cogeco Peer 1’s study revealed ‘the vast majority of respondents (85%) believe that their organisation’s most prominent current IT vendor can improve its service, with only 14% stating that they are satisfied with the current service they receive.’

 ‘Over half of those in our survey (54%) stated that their IT vendor’s service is one of the most pressing things they could improve’, Susan wrote.
 ‘This may mean something as simple as having dedicated technical account managers, fast-turnaround on enquiries and 24/7 support.'

-Investing in customer service software that makes it easy to manage and connect with customers and truly help them succeed is another way businesses across the B2B space are achieving this.
+Investing in customer service software that makes it easy to connect with and truly help customers is another way businesses across the B2B space are achieving this.
 ‘Service Hub gives you modern customer service tools to adapt to today’s empowered customers’, writes HubSpot on its new customer service software launch earlier this year.
-‘Now you can understand their needs, improve their experience, and ultimately exceed their expectations.’
+‘Now you can understand their needs, improve customer satisfaction, and ultimately exceed their expectations.

 The growing importance of service excellence

 It is more important than ever that your website is optimised for search and your content satisfies new visitors when they click through to your site.
 But whichever sector you're in, you’re missing a huge opportunity by not better serving your existing database.